MarcoFernandez14/School_District_Analysis/README.md

 ### How does replacing the ninth-grade scores affect the following:
 #### Math and reading scores by grade
-Using the original data, Thomas High School 9th grade avergare math score is 83.6 and the average reading score is 83.7.
+Using the original data, Thomas High School 9th grade average math score is 83.6 and the average reading score is 83.7.
 After replacing the 9th grade scores, the result is ***nan***.
 Original Data
 ![math_by_grade_original](https://github.com/MarcoFernandez14/School_District_Analysis/blob/main/Resources/Math%20Scores%20by%20Grade%20Original.png)